kunalrye/spotify_hits/README.md

 * ``archived`` - Directory containing old .ipynb files that are not reproducible or essential to project
 * ``Modeling_.ipynb`` - notebook containing Logistic Regression, Neural Network, Gradient Boosting Classifier, and XGboost models
 * ``Modelling.ipynb`` - notebook containing Random Forest, SVM, and another Gradient Boosting Classifier
+* ``CreateFinalSubset.ipynb`` - notebook containing the code to create the final subset from the final dataset.